jasonwebb/morphogenesis-resources/README.md

 Very interesting macro-structures begin to emerge at around the 1-10 million particle range in 3D, but in order to get there you'll need to be smart about your rendering pipe and make use of optimized code in a performant language or environment (C/C++, CUDA, GLSL shaders, Houdini, etc).

 _Key terms:_
-* Walker = randomly-moving particle not attached to any other particle
+* Walker - randomly-moving particle not attached to any other particle
-* Cluster = group of multiple particles stuck together
+* Cluster - group of multiple particles stuck together
-* Brownian tree
+* [Brownian tree](https://en.wikipedia.org/wiki/Brownian_tree) - name of characteristic branching structure that emerges

 _Articles:_
 * [Diffusion-limited aggregation](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation) on Wikipedia